freqtrade/freqtrade/docs/plotting.md

 freqtrade plot-dataframe -p BTC/ETH
 ```

-The `--pairs` argument can be used to specify pairs you would like to plot.
+The `-p/--pairs` argument can be used to specify pairs you would like to plot.

 !!!
 Note
-    Generates one plot-file per pair.
+    The `freqtrade plot-dataframe` subcommand generates one plot-file per pair.

 Specify custom indicators.
 Use `--indicators1` for the main plot and `--indicators2` for the subplot below (if values are in a different range than prices).